 Proof.
-That A is nonsingular is equivalent to each of the subsequent statements by, in turn, Theorem NMRRI, Theorem NMTNS and Theorem NMUS.
-So the statement of this theorem is just a convenient way to organize all these results. \blacksquare
+The statement that A is nonsingular is equivalent to each of the subsequent statements by, in turn, Theorem NMRRI, Theorem NMTNS and Theorem NMUS.
+So the statement of this theorem is just a convenient way to organize all these results. ■

 Finally, you may have wondered why we refer to a matrix as nonsingular when it creates systems of equations with single solutions (Theorem NMUS)!
 I've wondered the same thing.
-We'll have an opportunity to address this when we get to Theorem SMZD.
+We will have an opportunity to address this when we get to Theorem SMZD.
 Can you wait that long?

-- 1. What is the definition of a nonsingular matrix? - 2.
+- 1. In your own words state the definition of a nonsingular matrix. - 2.
 What is the easiest way to recognize if a square matrix is nonsingular or not? - 3.
 Suppose we have a system of equations and its coefficient matrix is nonsingular.
 What can you say about the solution set for this system?